quocthang0507/ATMApp/README.md

 ionic serve
 ```

-To create project with Ionic 3
+To create project with Ionic 3 and build
 ```
 ionic start ATMApp blank --type=ionic-angular ionic generate page login ionic cordova build android ionic cordova run android
 ```

+To design pages for Ionic project, you can using [it](https://creator.ionic.io/).

 ## Yêu cầu